EU-flaggan och den svenska flaggan mot en blå himmel.

 Innehållsförteckning:

-The Swedish Chemicals Agency has an important role in providing expert support when Sweden holds the EU Presidency in 2023.
+The Swedish Chemicals Agency played an important role in providing expert support when Sweden held the EU Presidency in 2023.

-During the first half of 2023, Sweden will hold the Presidency of the Council of the European Union, the Council of Ministers.
-During the Presidency, a number of new and revised legislative enactments within the EU will be negotiated and decided.
-The government has the formal responsibility for conducting negotiations but relies on the expertise and support of relevant agencies in the negotiating process.
-In the first instance, the ministries will strengthen the negotiating teams, but the agencies may also contribute with staff and assist the Council of Ministers’ work groups with knowledge and support documentation, as well as participate in networks and informal groups.
+During the first half of 2023, Sweden held the Presidency of the Council of the European Union, the Council of Ministers.
+During the Presidency, a number of new and revised legislative enactments within the EU were negotiated and decided.
+The government had the formal responsibility for conducting negotiations but relied on the expertise and support of relevant agencies in the negotiating process.
+In the first instance, the ministries strengthened the negotiating teams, but the agencies could also contribute with staff and assist the Council of Ministers’ work groups with knowledge and support documentation, as well as participate in networks and informal groups.

 Read more about the presidency on the government’s website External link.

-At the Swedish Chemicals Agency, we will contribute with our expert knowledge primarily in the negotiations on EU chemicals legislation.
-We also contribute to the work on a new chemicals panel within the UN, work on the Global Chemicals Strategy, SAICM (Strategic Approach to International Chemicals Management) as well as the Stockholm Convention and the Rotterdam Convention.
+At the Swedish Chemicals Agency, we contributed with our expert knowledge primarily in the negotiations on EU chemicals legislation.
+We also contributed to the work on a new chemicals panel within the UN, work on the Global Chemicals Strategy, SAICM (Strategic Approach to International Chemicals Management) as well as the Stockholm Convention and the Rotterdam Convention.

 The CLP Regulation

-The EU countries have begun negotiating the proposal for a revised and broadened CLP regulation.
+The EU countries have begun negotiating the proposal for a revised and broadened CLP Regulation.
+As a next move, there will be threepart meetings with the European Parliament.
+The aim is to agree on a a final version of the Regulation.
 In 2022, the European Commission has discussed a proposal that includes, among other things, introduction of new hazard classes in the CLP Regulation.
-The Swedish Chemicals Agency is main responsible agency for assisting the negotiations with our expertise in this issue.
+The Swedish Chemicals Agency was the main responsible agency for assisting the negotiations with our expertise in this issue.

 CLP stands for “Classification, Labelling and Packaging".
 Chemical products must be classified, labelled, and packaged in accordance with the requirements of the CLP Regulation before being placed on the market in the EU or the EEA countries, Iceland, Lichtenstein and Norway.